 Supporting Native Grassroots Projects in the Fediverse

-We urgently need to balance the current #mainstreaming inrush in to the #Fediverse, to do this we need to rally support for native grassroots projects.
+It should be more noticeable that we urgently need to balance the current #mainstreaming inrush in to the #Fediverse, to do this we need to rally support for native grassroots projects.
 Which strengthen community-driven networks.
-With funding applications submitted to NLnet, we invite your comments, feedback, and wide sharing of these proposals.
-Here’s an overview of the projects:
+I have been putting off more funding applications to NLnet, so we need some encouragement and comments, feedback, and some help with sharing these proposals:

 1. The MakingHistory Project